isomerpages/moe-compassvalesec/_about-us/Vision, Mission and Values.md

 <h2> The North Stars' Pledge </h2>
 <center>
-I will learn and find my compass
+I will learn and find my compass<br>

-I will excel and strive to go far
+I will excel and strive to go far<br>

-I will grow and live a life of purpose
+I will grow and live a life of purpose<br>

 I will shine as I am a North Star </center>